 Caution About Folic Acid Supplements

-interaction between vitamin B12 and
+Beware of the interaction between vitamin B12 and folic acid

 What is the health risk of too much folic acid?